 An increasingly popular option among retail and institutional investors, passively managed ETFs offer low costs, transparency, flexibility, and tax efficiency; they are also excellent vehicles for long term investors.

 Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Energy - Equipment and services is one of the 16 broad Zacks sectors within the Zacks Industry classification.
 It is currently ranked 5, placing it in top 31%.

 The fund is sponsored by Blackrock.
 It has amassed assets over $249.61 M, making it one of the average sized ETFs attempting to match the performance of the Energy - Equipment and services segment of the U.S. equity market.
 IEZ seeks to match the performance of the Dow Jones U.S. Select Oil Equipment & Services Index before fees and expenses.

 The Dow Jones US Select Oil Equip & Serv Ind is a free-float adjusted market capitalization-wghtd index.
 It measures the performance of oil equipment & services sector of US equity market by including companies that are suppliers of equipment or services to oil fields & offshore platforms, such as drilling, exploration, engineering, logistics, seismic information services & platform construction.

 Since cheaper funds tend to produce better results than more expensive funds, assuming all other factors remain equal, it is important for investors to pay attention to an ETF's expense ratio.

-Annual operating expenses for this ETF are 0.43%, making it one of the cheaper products in the space.
+Annual operating expenses for this ETF are 0.44%, making it on par with most peer products in the space.